paperbenni/obsidian.nvim/README.md

 ### Keymaps

-There's only one default keymap, `<CR>` will:
+- `smart_action`, bind to `<CR>` will:
     - If cursor is on a link, follow the link
     - If cursor is on a tag, show all notes with that tag in a picker
     - If cursor is on a checkbox, toggle the checkbox
     - If cursor is on a heading, cycle the fold of that heading
+- `nav_link`, bind to `[o` and `]o` will navigate cursor to next valid link in the buffer.

 For remapping and creating your own mappings, see [Keymaps](https://github.com/obsidian-nvim/obsidian.nvim/wiki/Keymaps)